-Chapter 2 - Setting up and using the Compact Display
+Chapter 2 - Setting up and using the Compact Multi Repeater display

-The Compact display is a flexible intuitive display allowing data to be displayed in a user friendly way.
+The Compact Multi Repeater display is a flexible intuitive display allowing data to be displayed in a user friendly way.
 It is also a primary system and can be integrated into the navigation system as regulation stipulate.
-This chapter explains how to set up the unit.
+This chapter explains how to set up the unit